Michael Odisho: Witness bribe

-Porsche insurance claim
+Insurance claim

 On 27 September 2012, Odisho and his mother left their Winston Hills home about 10pm.
 Odisho alleged that when he returned home two-and-a-half hours later, the house had been ransacked and his Porsche Cayenne Turbo had been stolen, along with $3,000 in cash.

 The court heard police at the time found "no signs of forced entry".
 It was claimed the alleged thieves stole a set of keys, took the money and drove off in the luxury car.

 Odisho's Porsche vanished two and a half months after the car was purchased for $59,990 and was shortly after insured for $126,490.

 Judge John Hatzistergos said on the evidence presented he "could not be sure" of the ownership of the vehicle, despite it being registered in Odisho's name, and it was "impossible to reconcile" if the inheritance Odisho used to purchase the vehicle existed.
 Odisho was unemployed at the time of the purchase.
 On 1 September 2015, Odisho lost a bid to convince the insurance company to pay him $126,000 for the Porsche.

 ABC documentary

-While Odisho was awaiting his trial for the shooting of a BFL member, he was featured on 7.30, an Australian nightly television current affairs program.
-Odisho details the life he lived since being a teenager.
+While awaiting trial over the shooting of a BFL member, Odisho was featured on the Australian current affairs program 7.30, where he discussed aspects of his life from his teenage years onwards.

-Odisho's body is covered in tattoos, which taunt his police adversaries, the Middle Eastern Organised Crime Squad (MEOCS).
-The acronyms MEOC and POI (person of interest) are inked on his knuckles, while his neck bears the slogan, "We trust in God but just in case, keep one loaded".
-A tattoo of a submachine gun on his back sits under the words, "Retaliation is a must, Odisho explains the meaning of his tattoos in the short documentary, as well as the shooting he was the victim of, and his upcoming court trial.
+He is extensively tattooed, with several designs referencing law enforcement and rival investigative units, including the acronyms “MEOC” and “POI” (person of interest) inked on his knuckles, referring to the Middle Eastern Organised Crime Squad.
+On his neck is the phrase “We trust in God but just in case, keep one loaded,” and his back features an image of a submachine gun beneath the word “Retaliation”.

+In the documentary segment, Odisho explained the meaning of his tattoos and also spoke about a previous shooting in which he was injured, as well as the criminal proceedings he was facing at the time.